apetenchea/cdroot/source/about/index.md

 # Hello, I'm Alex! #

 I'm a software engineer, currently living in Timişoara, Romania.
-I used to write down interesting stuff using pencil and paper, but then I thought it would be nice to share it online.
+I used to write down interesting stuff with pencil and paper, but then I thought it would be nice to share it online.
 Welcome to my blog!